-Both these toxic food preservatives are considered potentially carcinogenic in nature, which means it will lead to cancer.
+Both these toxic food preservatives are considered potentially carcinogenic, which means it will lead to cancer.

 It is considered as one of the major endocrine disruptors and can seriously mess with your hormones.

-Both BHA and BHT are very common in household foods.
-You will find in cereals, potato chips, vegetable oil, chewing gum and many more.
+Both BHA and BHT are ubiquitous in household foods.
+You will find in cereals, potato chips, vegetable oil, chewing gum, and many more.

 You can also find BHA and BHT in many packaging foods and cosmetics.